DamianGacic/DamianGacic/README.md

 --Check out my pinned Portfolio Repository for recently finished projects with documentation--

 - 🔭 I’m currently working on ...
-  -An Nginx inspired HTTP/1.1 webserver that me and my team at 42Berlin are building from scratch in C++.
+  An Nginx inspired HTTP/1.1 webserver that me and my team at 42Berlin are building from scratch in C++.

 - 🌱 I’m currently learning ...
-  -Go, cloud and microservice architecture, image-to-image model implementation
+  Go, cloud and microservice architecture, image-to-image model implementation

 - 👯 I’m looking to collaborate on ...
-  -Designing data intensive applications, Lfg.
+  Designing data intensive applications, Lfg.

 ---